barn2plugins/document-library-lite/readme.txt

 == Changelog ==

 = 1.3.0 =
-Release date 14 July 2026
+Release date 27 July 2026

 * New: Added the HelpScout beacon
 * New: Added the block editor to the single document page
 * New: Added Grid layout, Content length and Image size features from the Pro version
 * Dev: Updated the internal libraries and tested up to latest WordPress version

-See changelog.txt for more details.
+* Fix: Showing the "Filter by type" when working with the media library in the document post type See changelog.txt for more details.